Mountain goat relocation begins in Olympic National Park

-The goats are being moved to the Casacade Mountains, their native habitat.
-The state expects to relocate half of the estimated 700 goats on the Olympic peninsula.
-The remaining will be killed.
+The goats are being moved to the Cascade Mountains, their native habitat.
+The state expects to relocate half the estimated 700 goats on the Olympic Peninsula.
+The remainder will be killed.

-Dangling on a rope beneath a helicopter and wearing eye masks, the three Olympic National Park mountain goats descended slowly from the air into the bed of a pickup truck.
+Dangling from a rope beneath a helicopter and wearing blindfolds, the three Olympic National Park mountain goats descended slowly from the air into the bed of a pickup truck.
 A flurry of people wearing medical gloves and helmets guided the goats and gently pinned them down.

 Earlier, the wild animals had been shot with either a dart or a net fired from a gun.
 Then, a handler known as a mugger jumped from the helicopter, calmed the animals and attached them to a sling to fly from the park’s Bailey Range to Hurricane Ridge, where a crew of veterinarians and volunteers had gathered.